 You can learn a lot just by listening to yourself.
-Listen not only to the words you actually say, usually to others, but also to the words you use in your inner dialog.
+Listen not only to the words you actually say, usually to others but also to the words you use in your inner dialog.
 When you speak about yourself, your creative life, and the works you produce, the words you use can be very revealing.
 They mean something to you.
-You chose them.
-Often you do this without realizing it and once you do new depths become open to you.
+You choose them.
+Often you do this without realizing it and once you do new creative connections and opportunities will open to you.

 Ask yourself …